China's Environmental Challenges: Summer Undergraduate Research Assistantships in China 2020

-The Harvard-China Project on Energy, Economy and Environment, based at the Harvard Paulson School of Engineering and Applied Sciences, has developed unique summer opportunities in the past years for Harvard undergraduates to travel to China to learn about and experience firsthand the international dimensions of environmental and climate challenges.
-All past student participants received full funding from the Harvard Global Institute as part of a grant to the Harvard-China Project.
+The Harvard-China Project, based at the Harvard Paulson School of Engineering and Applied Sciences, in conjunction with the Harvard Global Institute, has developed unique summer opportunities in the past years for Harvard undergraduates to travel to Beijing, China to learn about and experience firsthand the international dimensions of environmental and climate challenges.
+All student participants are expected to receive full funding from the Office of Career Services and the Harvard Global Institute as part of a grant to the Harvard-China Project.

 Visit the Harvard Gazette summary, which featured students' perspectives on their research experiences.